-- ▶ Demonstrating knowledge of, and leadership in, quality and risk management - ▶ Complying with policies and procedures - ▶ Complying with laws, regulations and professional duties
+- ▶ Demonstrating knowledge of, and leadership in, quality and risk management - ▶ Complying with policies and procedures - ▶ Complying with laws, regulations and professional duties - ▶ Contributing to protecting and enhancing the EY brand

-The EY partner compensation philosophy calls for meaningfully differentiated rewards based on a partner's level of performance, as measured within the context of the performance management framework.
-Partners are assessed annually on their performance in delivering high quality, exceptional client service and people engagement, alongside financial and market metrics.
+The EY partner compensation philosophy calls for meaningfully differentiated rewards based on a partner's level of performance, as measured within the context of LEAD.
+Partners are assessed annually on their performance in delivering quality, exceptional client service and people engagement, alongside financial and market metrics.